Первинний альдостеронізм

 • Bilateral adrenal vein catheterization (for cortisol and aldosterone levels)

 Low levels of both plasma renin activity and aldosterone suggest nonaldosterone mineralocorticoid excess (eg, due to licorice ingestion, Cushing syndrome, or Liddle syndrome).
 High levels of both plasma renin activity and aldosterone suggest secondary hyperaldosteronism.
-The principal differences between primary and secondary aldosteronism are shown in table Distinguishing Primary and Secondary Aldosteronism.
+The principal differences between primary and secondary aldosteronism are shown in the table Distinguishing Primary and Secondary Aldosteronism.
 In children, Bartter syndrome is distinguished from primary hyperaldosteronism by the absence of hypertension and marked elevation of PRA; there is a similar, milder syndrome in adults with Gitelman syndrome.

 Таблиця